Ansh-Vortex/Vortex-Premium-RAT/README.md

 When an authorized build connects, the configured Telegram admin receives a status card with device context such as user, host, OS, admin state, IP details, and uptime.

+### Command Preview

+The Telegram `/help` menu organizes commands by category inside the bot.
+For a public-safe command list with usage examples, see the full [Command Reference](#command-reference) section below.
+Sensitive command-menu screenshots are intentionally not embedded in this README because they expose high-risk actions that should only be handled in private authorized lab documentation.

 ## Core Features

 ### Telegram-Based Control